 This ceramic mortar and pestle is drawn from the kitchen collection of Alice Waters, founder of Chez Panisse, as part of her ongoing collaboration with Permanent Collection.
 Based on one of her most indispensable tools, a Japanese suribachi, this piece is perfect for making vinaigrettes, pounding sauces or grinding spices.
 This hard-wearing, versatile mortar and pestle will become your favorite kitchen friend!
 Hand-thrown by California ceramicist Colleen Hennessey, the mortar comes with a hand-turned pestle made from solid, sustainably-sourced maple.

 Pre-use instructions: We recommend doing a preliminary seasoning before first use: mix sesame seeds or rice with coarse salt, and grind thoroughly.
 This should remove any remaining clay grit and is a good preparatory process for any unseasoned clay kitchen tools.
 Keep your wood pestle clean and dry, and condition with mineral oil as needed.

-Please note that, due to each piece being thrown and glazed by hand, each bowl varies slightly in size and color.
+Please note that, due to each piece being thrown and glazed by hand, size and color vary very slightly.

 Ceramic mortar and wooden pestle